wanger26/CardCity/README.md

 ## Style
 When reading the code you will immediately notice the app was created with an object orientated approach that provides  encapsulation of objects like Card, BackImage, and PlayingStackofCards to name a few.
 In addition, multiple data structures such as queues and stacks were used.
 ## Installation
-You can install the app by pulling the file and running it through eclipse or running CardCity.exc
+You can install the app by pulling the file and running it through eclipse or running CardCity.jar